wayzeek/ENS_Subdomain_Registrar/README.md

 # 🌐 SubdomainRegistrar

 The `SubdomainRegistrar` contract allows users to register subdomains under a specified parent node.
-The registration process involves setting a fee, transferring ownership, and configuring various parameters such as resolver and expiry.

 ## Features ✨